-Training like a boxer can be calming as you will be hitting the pads as hard as you can- of course with control- or chasing around your training partner.
+Training like a boxer can be calming as you will be hitting punching in the air or at a punch bag- of course with control- or chasing around your training partner.
 Exercise, in general, has a stress-relieving effect because it triggers the feel-good hormone, dopamine, to be released.
 Boxing is also particularly de-stressing because you can punch things and work off pent-up aggression.

-Typically our BoxleanX workouts involve hitting the pads, air-punching or shadow boxing, skipping, agility drills and many more.
+Typically BoxleanX workouts involve hitting the pads, air-punching or shadow boxing, skipping, agility drills.
 Punching inanimate objects is a great way to release any built-up energy from anger or stress.
 The best part is that you can't hurt anyone if you punch boxing pads.
 Relieving stress can lower your blood pressure and make you feel happier.

 Who can attend this class?